eliothowes/Triple_Triad_LOL_Edition/README.md

 # Triple Triad League of Legends Edition
 Based on the Final Fantasy VIII in game card game Triple Triad.

 Each player has a hand of five cards and takes turns placing them on a 3x3 grid.
-Cards have a number on each of their sides from 0-9.
+Cards have a number on each of their sides from 0-9 or 'A' which is 10.
 To beat your opponent, place a card so that your cards value is higher than your opponents cards value on the sides that touch one another.
 When a card is beaten it is flipped and belongs to the player that beat the card.
 At the end of the game the player with the highest score wins

 ## Motivation
 [@RoderickCardenas ](https://github.com/roderickcardenas) (contributor) and myself both loved playing the in game card game that was Triple Triad in the amazing Final Fantasy VIII